WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you **cannot batch on the receiver level**

 - you **CAN batch on the sender level**.

   - use the [_PublishBatch_ API](https://docs.aws.amazon.com/sns/latest/api/API_PublishBatch.html), it will save you
     some $$!

+##### PII or PHI data

+> You can learn more about this feature [here](https://aws.amazon.com/blogs/compute/introducing-message-data-protection-for-amazon-sns/).

+- In some industries you might be working with PII or PHI data.
+In most cases, you do not want to send that data anywhere.

+- SNS has a similar capability to the [Amazon Macie](https://aws.amazon.com/macie/) – you can scan SNS payloads for sensentive data.

+- This feature can **prevent you from pushing to the topic if you set it to do so**.
+Pretty nice!

 #### SQS